 The Trail Edition is styled to project rugged good looks, a sense of mystery, and a sporting nature.
-It has a sporty hood scoop, blacked-out mirrors and bumpers, and a dark smoke treatment on the headlights and tail lights.
+It has a sporty hood scoop; blacked-out mirrors, bumpers, and trim; and a dark smoke treatment on the headlights and tail lights.

 Trail Edition and SR5 have similarly styled overfenders and mud guards, and both have 17-inch alloy wheels as standard equipment, although each grade has its own distinctive wheel.
 On the SR5, there is greater use of chrome accents, and the roof rack is silver with black end caps.
 Heated exterior mirrors have turn signal indicators and puddle lamps.